Innoruptor/ControllerContext/README.md

 After the user enters a username and password combination, the userId could be returned from a remote service call, validating the username and password.
 The SignupVC sets the userId value in the INNControllerContext instance.
 Since the same INNControllerContext instance is shared between the MainVC and SignupVC view controllers, the MainVC has access to the userId when viewWillAppear: fires.
 This provides MainVC complete control over when to make UI changes based on the current values stored in the INNControllerContext instance.

 ![Example2](images/MainVCExample2.png)

+### Apple’s Best Practices

+The following best practices come directly from Apple’s article “[Coordinating Efforts Between View Controllers].”

+1. A destination view controller’s references to app data should come from the source view controller unless the destination view controller represents a self-contained (and therefore self-configuring) view controller.

+2. Perform as much configuration as possible using Interface Builder, rather than configuring your controller programmatically in your code.

+3. Always use a delegate to communicate information back to other controllers.
+Your content view controller should never need to know the class of the source view controller or any controllers it doesn’t create.

+4. Avoid unnecessary connections to objects external to your view controller.
+Each connection represents a dependency that makes it harder to change your app design.

 ### Addressing Apple’s Best Practices with ControllerContext